-MSc Management 'Entrepreneurship' specialism is galvanising my WBS journey
+MSc Management 'Entrepreneurship' specialism galvanised my journey

 My MSc Management course has already been everything I hoped it would be and more.
 The course offered me the opportunity to interact with different people from different cultures, with different business visions and career aspirations.
 Each module is tailored to prepare students for a long and meaningful career in management.